-Promptness and attendance are mandatory for all classes, laboratory, review sessions, Neuro PLEX and Pediatric PLEX sessions, and fieldwork.
-This includes courses offered by the Anatomy Department and any activity conducted virtually.
+Promptness and attendance are mandatory for all classes, laboratory, Student Clinic sessions and fieldwork.
+This includes any activity conducted virtually.
 Each absence can result in the loss of points in the course in which the class or laboratory session was missed.
 See individual course syllabi.

-Regardless of the reason for the absence, the student who is going to be absent or tardy shall notify the instructor prior to that class, exam, lab, or PLEX session.
+Regardless of the reason for the absence, the student who is going to be absent or tardy shall notify the instructor prior to that class, exam, lab, or Student Clinic session.